 ‘Wanna get married?’ billboard used as marketing, dating tactic for Virginia Beach realtor

-NORFOLK, Va. – Driving down I-64, as you approach I-564 you might see a billboard that has everyone talking.
+NORFOLK, Va. - Driving down I-64 as you approach I-564, you might see a billboard that has everyone talking.

-A plain black billboard with the words ‘Wanna get married?’ written next to a man’s smiling face pops up on the display every minute or so.
+A plain black billboard with the words "Wanna get married?" written next to a man's smiling face pops up on the display every minute or so.

 As drivers in the area scratch their heads and tap their brakes to get a better look at the sign, News 3 spoke to the man behind the sign, who tells us it's a marketing technique - but he wouldn't hate to get a date out of it.

-Scott Blackmon is a real estate agent with Broadsight Realty.
-“There is a lot of competition out there in dating and in business,” he said.
-“I figured, why not try to kill two birds with one stone – all real estate ads look exactly the same, so I was trying to think outside the box.”
+"There is a lot of competition out there in dating and in business," he said.
+"I figured, why not try to kill two birds with one stone - all real estate ads look exactly the same, so I was trying to think outside the box."

 This is just the first of the ads Blackmon plans to post.
 The next one will be revealed on Monday.